CadsNode/controlRaspberryPi/README.md

-See tutorial on implementation at https://cadsnode.net/raspberryPi_tutorial
+See App & tutorial on implementation at https://cadsnode.net/raspberryPi_tutorial